Human rights in the Democratic Republic of the Congo: Torture and other cruel, inhuman, or degrading treatment or punishment

-Human rights organizations reported that police and soldiers commonly abused homeless children, stole their possessions, and paid for sex or raped them.
+In 2006, human rights organizations reported that police and soldiers commonly abused homeless children, stole their possessions, and paid for sex or raped them.
 According to Human Rights Watch (HRW), police extorted bribes from gangs of street youths to prevent harassment and colluded with them in crime and prostitution.
 Political groups encouraged and paid homeless children and youth gangs to disrupt public order.
+Members of the naval and police forces committed mass rape in the Equateur province towns of Ganda, Likako, and Likundju on March 18.
+They allegedly raped 34 women and three girls, attempted to rape nine others, tortured 50 civilians, and looted 120 houses.